 Short-listed for the Defenestrationism !Short Story Contest!
 (2020)

-Her story, "Before Us," was included in Paul Jessup's monthly short story roundup.
+"Before Us" (Daily Science Fiction, 2020), included in Paul Jessup's monthly short story roundup.

 Marisca began writing in high school, studying linguistics and crafting languages for her worlds.
 She earned her BA from Mount Holyoke College in 2019, and is currently studying Popular Fiction in the Stonecoast MFA program.